Tenjin25/Tenjin25/README.md

 ## About Me

 I'm an African American computer programmer with working-class roots and a passion for political data.
-Coming from a steelworker family in Harleyville, SC - a small town in the Lowcountry - whose parents lived through the Civil Rights era, I bring an authentic perspective to analyzing electoral trends, particularly in working-class districts that have experienced significant political realignment.
+Coming from a steelworker family in Harleyville, SC - a small town in the Lowcountry just north of Colleton County (an Obama-Trump county similar to Luzerne County, PA) - whose parents lived through the Civil Rights era, I bring an authentic perspective to analyzing electoral trends, particularly in working-class districts that have experienced significant political realignment.

 Like my father who built with steel, I've inherited the drive to build - just with code instead of metal.
 My interest in politics emerged early, inspired by my late uncle who served as the only Democrat on our county council until he passed in 2018.
 The county honored his legacy by naming Davis-Bailey Park after him, located next to the courthouse - a daily reminder of public service and political engagement that shaped my perspective.